-This presupposes at all times and for each conformity assessment procedure and each kind or category of products in relation to which it has been designated, that the notified body has permanent availability of sufficient administrative, technical and scientific personnel who possess experience and knowledge relating to the relevant devices and the corresponding technologies.
-These shall be sufficient to ensure that the notified body can perform the conformity assessment tasks including the assessment of the medical functionality, performance evaluations and the performance and safety of devices, for which it has been designated, having regard to the requirements of this Regulation, in particular those set out in Annex I.
+3.1.2.
+At This presupposes at all times and for each conformity assessment procedure and each kind or category of products in relation to which it has been notified designated, that the a notified body has shall have permanent availability of within its organisation the necessary sufficient administrative, technical and scientific personnel who possess with technical knowledge and sufficient and appropriate experience and knowledge relating to the relevant in vitro diagnostic medical devices and the corresponding technologies.
+These shall be sufficient to ensure that the notified body can perform the conformity assessment tasks, including the assessment of elinical data the medical functionality, performance evaluations and the performance and safety of devices, for which it has been designated, having regard to the requirements of this Regulation, in particular, those set out in Annex I.